Is It Low FODMAP?

 2. Tap + Add to today to log it.
 Your day-verdict updates live.

-3. Track patterns — note which "moderate" foods you tolerate together vs. ones that trigger you.
+3. Track patterns — note which "moderate" foods you tolerate together vs. ones that bother you.

 Not medical advice.